About the course

 By the end of the course you will meet the required professional standards for Qualified Teachers Status (QTS) and will be awarded a University of Leicester PGCE.
 You will also have 90 credits towards a Masters Degree.
 Our strong ethos of reflective practice will prepare you well for your future career in teaching.

-If invited for interview, you will meet members of the Primary PGCE Team who will give an overview of the course and answer any questions you may have.
+If successful in this first step you will then meet members of the Primary PGCE Team who will give an overview of the course and answer any questions you may have.

 You will participate in a group task with candidates and will lead a brief group discussion on one of the topics you will have been sent prior to the interview.
 You will also carry out written tasks in English and Maths.